mtn/ostep-notes/sources/persistence.md

 ## Hard Disk Drives

-Hard disks provide a straightforward interface: there are many sectors (512-byte blocks) from which we can read and write.
+Hard disks provide a straightforward interface: there are many sectors (512-byte blocks) that we can read from and write to.
 Writes within a single sector are generally guaranteed to be atomic, and accessing blocks that are near one another in the address space, or blocks in a contiguous chunk is generally much faster than random access.